syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 File attachment annotation contains reference to a file that typically is embedded in the PDF file.

-[PdfAttachmentAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfAttachmentAnnotation.html) is used to add a file attachment annotation in a PDF document.
+[PdfAttachmentAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfAttachmentAnnotation.html) class is used to add a file attachment annotation in a PDF document.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}